zakariaf/whisperwave/README.md

 - Select a language before transcription.
 - Choose between local Whisper model or OpenAI API while uploading your file.
 - Both transcription methods work with all supported audio formats.
+- **Translate transcriptions** to multiple languages.
+- **Performance analytics** to compare local vs. API transcription.
+- View your transcription history and restore previous results.
 - Built with **Vue + Flask + Whisper AI**.
 - Fully Dockerized with **Docker Compose**.
 - Uses **Whisper as a separate service** for scalability.
-- View your transcription history and restore previous results.

 ![WhisperWave Screenshot](screenshot.png)